awmckinley/config/modules/calendar/README.md

 # Calendar Management

-Feature-rich calendar applications for managing schedules, events, and appointments across multiple platforms and interfaces.
+Applications for managing schedules and events across platforms.